kell05/java-technical-assignment/NOTES.md

 The purpose of this code was a technical test for Policy Expert.

+### How to read this code
+Hopepfully the following flow will allow the reader to understand the code organisation I was aiming for.
+Basket -> TotalCalculator -> TotalCalculator::discountCalculator -> CalculateTotalDiscounts -> BuyOneGetOneFreeDiscountCalculator

 ### Design
 * Top level class which encapsulates applying all discounts is kata.supermarket.discounts.CalculateTotalDiscounts
 * CalculateTotalDiscounts applies individual discounts to the basket items